Schmutsi/Network-Operating-System/DHCP.md

 ## Introduction

 Sometimes, we don’t know exactly how many devices would be connected to a server.
-Thus we can’t allocated them with previously planned ip addresses.
+Thus, we can’t allocate them with previously planned ip addresses.
 In this scenario, it isn’t possible to establish static ip address like done in the previous network configuration.

-Thus we use a dhcp server, it will allocate ip addresses to devices trying to connect to it.
+Thus, we use a dhcp server, it will allocate ip addresses to devices trying to connect to it.
 In our configuration, we will have the Client server configured with a dhcp address.
 To do this, we will have our server 1 act as a dhcp server, it will be the one allocating the ip addresses.
 The router will need to be a dhcp relay in order to connect the server client and our dhcp server.

+---

-## configuration
+## Configuration

-First we install isc-dhcp-server
+First, we install isc-dhcp-server

 ```
 sudo apt-get install isc-dhcp-server
 ```

-in the files created, we search for /etc/dhcp/dhcpd.conf and enter our basic needs
+in the files created, we search for _/etc/dhcp/dhcpd.conf_ and enter our basic needs

 ```
 option domain-name "sos4.cc.uniza.sk";